auth0/docs/articles/monitoring/guides/monitor-applications.md

   - synthetic-transactions
 ---
 # Monitor Applications
-Auth0 is a critical dependency of your application and/or service.
-Monitoring Auth0's health can be important as it allows you to report specific errors to your customers and/or take mitigating actions in case of an issue with Auth0.
+Your applications and services depend on Auth0.
+Monitoring Auth0's health allows you to report specific errors to your customers and/or take mitigating actions in case of an issue with Auth0.

-You can monitor Auth0 using many approaches, each of them complementary with the others.
-Picking the approaches to use depends on your needs and investment possibilities.
+There's many ways to monitor Auth0 and each approach complements the others.
+You should pick based on your needs and investment possibilities.

 ## Synthetic transactions
-The simplest approach to monitor Auth0.
-This involves setting up a periodic request to perform an authentication transaction.
-If the request works successfully, Auth0 is working fine.
-If the request fails this _might_ indicate an issue with Auth0.
+The simplest approach to monitor Auth0:
+- Set up a periodic request to perform an authentication transaction.
+- If the request succeeds, Auth0 is working fine.
+- If the request fails, this may indicate:
+  - an issue with Auth0

-> There _might_ be an issue with Auth0, but the issue could also either be specific to the tenant used for the synthetic transaction or just a single failed request.
+  - an issue specific to the tenant used for the synthetic transaction
+  - or just a single failed request.

-For synthetic transactions we recommend using setups that are close to your production tenant configuration as possible, potentially even using the same production tenant.
+For synthetic transactions we recommend using setups that are close to your production tenant configuration as possible.
+You may potentially even use the same production tenant.
 Since setting up synthetic transactions with redirect flows and third party providers can be tricky, using the [Resource Owner Password Grant](/api-auth/tutorials/password-grant) is recommended.
 This flow neither involves browser redirects nor requires a UI.

-If you are using [rules](/rules) or [custom database connection(s)](/connections/database/custom-db) or other extensibility points, the synthetic transaction(s) should be configured to go through their logic.
+If you are using [rules](/rules) or [custom database connection(s)](/connections/database/custom-db) or other extensibility points, the synthetic transaction(s) should be configured to utilize the rules and/or custom DB scripts to ensure that aspect of the system is working.

 Tools like [Pingdom](http://pingdom.com) make setting up synthetic transactions a simple thing.

 ### Check Period
-We recommend synthetic transactions happen with a periodicity of one minute.
-For this simple monitoring approach, that's a frequency that will not consume a lot of your Auth0 rate limit quota, while also providing timely responses if an issue were to be happening.
+We recommend running synthetic transactions on one minute intervals.
+With this simple approach, that frequency won't consume a lot of your Auth0 rate limit quota, while also providing timely responses.

 ### Limitations of synthetic transactions
+Synthetic transactions are a simple and inexpensive way monitoring an Auth0 tenant's health.
+However, they do have some limitations:
-Synthetic transactions do not represent your end user's experience, but instead aim to provide a proxy metric for them.
-They might not be exercising the same flows your users are, they lack atomicity (typically run once a minute) and do not report on errors your end users might have seen.
-However, they are a simple and inexpensive way of getting good signal on the health of an Auth0 tenant.
+- Synthetic transactions do not represent your end user's experience.
+Instead they give you a proxy metric for them.
+- Synthetic transactions might not use the same flows as your users
+- They lack "time atomicity" (typically run once a minute) and do not report on errors your end users might have seen.

 If you are interested in getting more granular data read about [Error Tracking](#error-tracking) and [Metrics and Logs](#metrics-and-logs).